TougerInThePast/-simfphys-Toyota-Sprinter-Trueno-AE86-Tofu-Shop-Edition/README.md

 If you have Black Limited and my addon together in the game, then use simf_ae86_tofu_chime_mode 0 or simf_ae86_bl_chime_mode 0 in the console, this will help remove the double bell at 100 km/h, the sound of my addon is different from BL, so choose which sound you like best

+To turn one of the bells back on, write 1 instead of 0 in the command of the bell you need

 Sound from this addon - https://steamcommunity.com/sharedfiles/filedetails/?id=2565165364

 Download https://drive.google.com/file/d/1ZRannxAfvIuCQZ0wIzOIF7L9rEyec4Q6/view